zhengjunyao-work/arc24/docs/03_State_of_the_art.md

 2. On inference they augment the test samples (I don't know how) and fine-tune the LLM again on those tasks
 3. Make predictions with the LLM

+[Test-Time Augmentation to solve ARC, interview with Jack Cole](https://lab42.global/community-interview-jack-cole/) Almost no details about the approach.

 ### [LLMs as a system to solve the Abstraction and Reasoning Corpus (ARC) Challenge!](https://www.youtube.com/watch?v=plVRxP8hQHY)

+TODO:

 ## Conclusions

+- Problem representation is very relevant.
+Ryan Greenblatt and Jack Cole mention they have worked to create a good problem representation.
+-

 ### Definitions of abstraction and reasoning